aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-promise-any

-The proposal can be apparently described with a table:
+The proposal can be described with a table:

 | name                                          | description                                             |
 |:----------------------------------------------|:--------------------------------------------------------|